Pe8er/Playbox.widget/README.md

   # Choose color theme.
   widgetTheme: "dark"                   # dark | light

-  # Text inside or outside?
+  # Song metadata inside or outside?
 Applies to large and medium variants only.
-  textPosition: "inside"                # inside | outside
+  metaPosition: "inside"                # inside | outside

   # Stick the widget in the corner?
 Set to *true* if you're using it with Sidebar widget, set to *false* if you'd like to give it some breathing room and a drop shadow.
   stickInCorner: false                  # true | false